mohaned2014/Our-Movies-Movies-and-TV-React-Native/README.md

 When you have the app open in your phone or simulator, try opening [`App.js`](/App.js) and changing a line.
 You should see it update on your phone!

+If you want to get started before we talk about data fetching in the next lecture, you can use the mock data defined in [`mockData.js`](./mockData.js).

 Good luck!

 ## Staff Solution